 Future of Hydrogen Market

 Report Code: EP 8969 Mar, 2024, by marketsandmarkets.com

-The future of hydrogen study comprehensively examines the hydrogen generation and storage in different forms, demand of hydrogen storage tanks in the upstream, followed by an analysis of the demand for hydrogen conversion, transportation and distribution (tanks, vessel, shipping and pipileine) in the midstream.
-Furthermore, it delves into the demand for hydrogen fuel cell vehicles, assesses developments in the hydrogen fuels mobility including the aerospace and marine applications and scrutinizes major advancements undertaken by original equipment manufacturers (OEMs).
-The global hydrogen generation demand is projected to grow from USD 158.8 billion in 2023 to USD 257.9 billion in 2028, growing at a CAGR of 10.2%.
+The outlook for future of hydrogen explores in depth the upstream, midstream and downstream segments involved in the hydrogen economy.
+The need for hydrogen generation and storage in the upstream is thoroughly assessed in the Future of Hydrogen study, which then moves on to analyze the demand for hydrogen conversion, transportation, and distribution in the midstream.
+In addition, the study explores the market for hydrogen fuel cell vehicles, evaluates changes in the automotive industry, and examines significant innovations made by Tier Is and OEMs.
+With a compound annual growth rate (CAGR) of 8.1%, the demand for hydrogen generation globally is expected to increase from USD 158.8 billion in 2023 to USD 419.4 billion in 2035.
 The global hydrogen fuel cell vehicle demand is projected to grow from 20 thousand units in 2022 to 1,280 thousand units by 2035, at a CAGR of 37.6%.

-As the downstream landscape unfolds, factors such as rising demand for low-emission commuting and government subsidies and tax breaks for zero-emission vehicles, abundant fuel availability, ease of refueling and lower environmental degradation will create new opportunities for hydrogen fuelled vehicles.
+New opportunities for hydrogen-fueled vehicles will arise as the downstream landscape unfolds due to factors like rising demand for low-emission commuting and government subsidies and tax breaks for zero-emission vehicles, abundant fuel availability, ease of refueling and lower environmental degradation will create new opportunities for hydrogen fuelled vehicles.
 They are expected to be an alternative for EVs in the coming years.
 Leading OEMs have already started providing/developing hydrogen powered vehicles such as FCEVs, H2-ICEVs and FCHEVs across different vehicle categories.
 OEMs such as Hyundai, Toyota and Riversimple have also started developing new business models around hydrogen fuelled vehicles.
 Riversimple, for instance has its own pay per mile business model, where cars are not sold to users, but leased out.
 Similarly, Toyota provides direct sales, as well as innovative business models such as subscription based services as well as fuel card plans.
 Further, Hyundai has also developed on direct sales and fleet based business models.
 Such developments are expected to drive the demand for hydrogen market in the coming decade.

+Future of Hydrogen Market